-Practitioners providing care, treatment, and services of a patient via telemedicine link are subject to the credentialing and privileging processes of Medical Center.
-The practitioner may be privileged at Medical Center using credentialing information from the distant site if the distant site is a Joint Commission-accredited organization and if the application from the distant site meets quality standards as determined by the Medical Staff.
-Under this option, Medical Center may obtain and utilize the distant site's primary source verified information including, but not limited to, licensure, education, training, the ability to perform privileges requested, and health status.
-Medical Center will re-verify licensure over 180 days old, and perform a query of the National Practitioner Data Bank.
+Practitioners providing care, treatment, and services of a patient via telemedicine link are subject to the credentialing and privileging processes of BCGMC.
+The practitioner may be privileged at BCGMC using credentialing information from the distant site if the distant site is a Joint-Commission-accredited organization and if the application from the distant site meets quality standards as determined by the BCGMC Medical Staff.
+Under this option, BCGMC may obtain and utilize the distant site's primary source verified information including, but not limited to, licensure, education, training, the ability to perform privileges requested, and health status.
+BCGMC will re-verify licensure over 180 days old, perform a query of the National Practitioner Data Bank and the CVO will perform a Criminal Background Screening.
 The information will be used for decision making in regard to granting of telemedicine privileges.
 The application approval process outlined in the Credentialing Procedures Manual, Section 1.6, will apply.